-(g) A public school or community college teacher or administrator may take a leave of absence to accept employment in a charter technical career center upon the approval of the school district or community college.
+(g) A public school or Florida College System institution teacher or administrator may take a leave of absence to accept employment in a charter technical career center upon the approval of the school district or Florida College System institution.

-(h) An employee who is on a leave of absence under this section may retain seniority accrued in that school district or community college and may continue to be covered by the benefit programs of that district or community college if the center and the district school board or community college board of trustees agree to this arrangement and its financing.
+(h) An employee who is on a leave of absence under this section may retain seniority accrued in that school district or Florida College System institution and may continue to be covered by the benefit programs of that district or Florida College System institution if the center and the district school board or Florida College System institution board of trustees agree to this arrangement and its financing.

-(13) BOARD OF DIRECTORS AUTHORITY.--The board of directors of a center may decide matters relating to the operation of the school, including budgeting, curriculum, and operating procedures, subject to the center's charter.
+(13) BOARD OF DIRECTORS AUTHORITY.-The board of directors of a center may decide matters relating to the operation of the school, including budgeting, curriculum, and operating procedures, subject to the center's charter.
 The board of directors is responsible for performing the duties provided in s.
-1002.345">1002.345">1002.345
+1002.345, including monitoring the corrective action plan.
+The board of directors must comply with s.
+1002.33(26).

-(14) ACCOUNTABILITY.--Each center must submit a report to the participating district school board or community college board of trustees by August 1 of each year.
+(14) ACCOUNTABILITY.-Each center must submit a report to the participating district school board or Florida College System institution board of trustees by August 1 of each year.
 The report must be in such form as the sponsor prescribes and must include: